1. These terms

 What time can you pick up your order?

-After our confirmation email anytime between 9am – 5pm Monday to Saturday (we are not open on Bank Holidays).
+After our confirmation email anytime between 9.30am – 4.30pm Monday to Friday, 9am - 1.30pm Saturday (we are not open on Bank Holidays).

 How long will we hold your order?